 On the other side of the canyon rests the southernmost dragon-kin reservation.

 They have no clue what to make of it, but they’ve received a powerful reminder this evening that non-dragons are completely, unbelievably nuts.

-By the glimpse of the sun, the minions had all piled away: singing, hugging, and cheering along through various gates using Chaos’ immensity of portalling magic.
+By the glimpse-time of the sun, the minions had all piled away: singing, hugging, and cheering along through various gates using Chaos’ immensity of portaling magic.
 The candy melted, but most of them were full by that point anyway.

 It was a good Halloween.

 – Fin –